Using Web Analytics to Measure Digital Marketing Goals

 Types of Goals Vary per Site

-There’s not a standard set of goals for every site.
-But certain types of websites may want to aim for certain things.
+There’s no standard set of goals for every site.
+However, certain types of websites may want to aim for certain things.

 Lead-generation sites want to, well, generate more leads.
 So a goal for them is to have a user sign up for what it is the site is asking them to do.